vis4/datawrapper-d3-bubble-chart/readme.md

 ### Visualization descriptor

-While most of the core visualizations define the descriptor entirely in PHP (which makes it easier to translate the title and options), in this case a simple JSON file is used which is then [parsed by the PHP class](plugin.php#L6).

 * [id](bubble-chart.json#L2) (bubble-chart) - unique id for the visualization
 * [title](bubble-chart.json#L3) ("Bubble Chart (d3)") - the module name as displayed in the editor